 Computer Slaves

 It is worth going beyond the hype of headlines to explore these issues further.
 We can learn a lot about ourselves in doing so.
 I lead a monthly webinar called We Are not Machines through IPAK-EDU where my students and I explore these kinds of issues.
-Despite some concerted efforts to terrorize us, I do not believe we are about to be replaced in the workforce (only the shit jobs will go) and I don’t believe computers will be capable any minute now of taking over and turning us into workerborgs or batteries.
+Despite some concerted efforts to terrorize citizens, I do not believe we are about to be replaced in the workforce (only the shit jobs will go) and I don’t believe computers will be capable any minute now of taking over and turning us into workerborgs or batteries.

 You are amazing just as you are, with your wonky neurons and your viscous brain.
 And if we perfect our external tools and use them wisely, we can be even better.